karpritikti/my-project/README.md

 # my-project
-This is my YBI FOUNDATION project using machine learning
+This is my YBI FOUNDATION project on Milage prediction using machine learning